 Science is doing!
 We use our hands-on materials to get students involved in doing science as part of simple experiments and classroom demonstrations.
-Students listen to their heart beat to compare it with hibernating animals, drip water onto feathers and fur to discover nature’s waterproofing, or measure tracks to determine the size of a dinosaur that roamed New England 200 million years ago.
+Students listen to their heart beat to compare it with hibernating animals, drip water onto feathers and fur to discover nature’s waterproofing, or measure tracks to determine the size of a dinosaur that roamed the land 200 million years ago.

 Science is applied!
 It is critically important that students understand science is not a collection of isolated facts, but a real part of our everyday lives.
 This important tenet is integrated into every program we present.
 Earth science students discover minerals are found in such household items as toasters, eye shadow, and pencils.
 Life science students learn that plants and animals are helping scientists explore other planets, discover gold in remote areas, and find cures for osteoporosis, cancer, and other human diseases.

 Science is fun!
 Creating a successful blend of education and enjoyment is vastly more difficult than simply lecturing or entertaining an audience.
 Such a balance requires creative, non- traditional thinking about science teaching and learning.
 Students turn on our time machine to travel back to New England’s prehistoric past.
 Students learn skeletal adaptations by becoming animals themselves and participating in snake races and frog jumping contests.